-How senior management (and Ministers where appropriate) support and promote risk management?
+- how senior management (and Ministers where appropriate) support and promote risk management? - how well are people equipped and supported to manage risk well?

-- How well are people equipped and supported to manage risk well? - That there is a clear risk strategy and policies? - That the organisation's risk appetite has been articulated? - That there are effective arrangements for managing risks with partners? - That the processes incorporate effective risk management? - If risks are handled well? - If strategic risks have changed significantly? - If 'bubbling under' risks exist? - Risk focus is wide enough - If external and emerging risks are considered? - If 'financial' risks and 'non-financial' risks are reviewed? - If risk management contributes to achieving outcomes? - That management are regularly reviewing top risks?
+- that there is a clear risk strategy and policies? - that the organisation's risk appetite has been articulated? - that there are effective arrangements for managing risks with partners? - that the processes incorporate effective risk management?

+If risks are handled well:

+- key strategic risks can change very quickly?

+- scenario planning and stress testing?

+- 'bubbling under' risks?

+- •

+Risk focus is wide enough:

+- external and emerging risks are considered? - 'financial' risks and 'non-financial' risks are reviewed? - if risk management contributes to achieving outcomes? - that management are regularly reviewing top risks?